Know When It’s Time to Call the Veterinarian

 - Is my pet regurgitating or vomiting?

 Dogs and cats regurgitate or vomit on occasion (for example, drinking too much water too fast or expelling hairballs) without being truly sick.
-If your dog vomits once or twice (assuming only food, bile or water is in the vomit) but is otherwise acting normally, you should be able to withhold water and food for two hours while monitoring him at home.
+If your dog vomits once or twice (assuming only food, bile or water is in the vomit) but is otherwise acting normally, you should be able to withhold water and food for two hours while monitoring him or her at home.
 But any pet that vomits several times in one day, has no appetite and seems lethargic needs veterinary care.
 If you’re unsure about what’s appropriate for your best furry friend, don’t hesitate to consult your veterinarian.

 - Does my pet have diarrhea or constipation?

 Changes in diet or water, nervousness, food sensitivities, internal parasites, infections, poisonings and several other health issues can trigger diarrhea in our pets.
-If your dog or cat has one or two occurrences of loose stool but is otherwise behaving normally, you may be able to monitor him at home.
+If your dog or cat has one or two occurrences of loose stool but is otherwise behaving normally, you may be able to monitor him or her at home.
 But watery diarrhea, diarrhea with blood or diarrhea accompanied by vomiting or other symptoms merits a trip to the veterinary clinic.
-You’ll also want to speak with your veterinarian before giving your pet any medication to help manage his diarrhea.
+You’ll also want to speak with your veterinarian before giving your pet any medication to help manage their diarrhea.

 Some cats experience constipation.
 A constipated cat may strain to have a bowel movement; cry or meow when in the litter box; pass only small, hard feces; or pass small amounts of watery feces.
 In fact, it can sometimes be challenging to tell difference between a constipated cat and a cat with a urinary tract blockage based on their litter box behavior.
 If you have any concerns about your cat’s litter box activities, consult your veterinarian.